Reincarnated as a Sword: Anime

-Season One (2022)
+Episodes

 Reception

 Theron Martin of Anime News Network, in his review of the first volume of the light novel, praised the interactions between the two lead characters, and said: "Beyond the action scenes, Tanaka's writing skill is a little above average.
 Dialogue and character development flows smoothly and world-building, though somewhat limited, does fit with the perspective of the central characters."
 However, he criticized the story's lack of originality, noting its similarities to So I'm a Spider, So What?, That Time I Got Reincarnated as a Slime, and Reborn as a Vending Machine, I Now Wander the Dungeon.